 Plexiglas can be very challenging and somewhat unforgiving.
 This is because it is unlike canvas where the artist can erase, layer and build to manipulate an image over and over until they are satisfied.
 With reverse painting on plexiglas the first strokes are usually the final ones.
 This promotes spontaneity, an energetic loose brushstroke and an expressiveness that allows the viewer a more direct emotional experience with the painting.

-I use subjects such as landscape, forms in nature, the human figure and other wild animals as a way to think about and understand the world I live in.
+I paint subjects such as Landscape, Oceanscapes, Forms in Nature, the Human Figure and Animals.
+I work in several styles going from wildly abstract work to more impressionistic scenes in nature.
 My passion for color and ongoing fascination with nature continue to inform my process.
 Color has a way of accessing our emotions without effort or thought and therefore can be healing to us on a deeper level.

 I frame many of my pieces in recycled, authentic wood windows that I find in salvage yards all over California.
 This keeps me searching for the next rare and beautiful frame.
 It also keeps my compositions evolving because I never know just what unusual shape I will find.
 This is such an exciting part of my process.
 It's like going on a treasure hunt.
 When people must part with these old windows it is understandably for them because function has become more important than form.
 For me, using them as frames brings rich meaning to my art.
 Framing isn't a secondary part of the process.
 It is an integral part of each piece.
 I see an inherent strength and soulful quality in their design and purpose.
 These treasures from the past have weathered many storms and continue to do their job of letting in all that light.